speediedan/finetuning-scheduler/.github/CONTRIBUTING.md

 ### Backward-compatible API

 We all hate updating our deep learning packages because we don't want to refactor a bunch of stuff.
-With the Finetuning Scheduler, we make sure every change we make which could break an API is backward compatible with good deprecation warnings.
+With the Fine-Tuning Scheduler, we make sure every change we make which could break an API is backward compatible with good deprecation warnings.

-**You shouldn't be afraid to upgrade the Finetuning Scheduler :)**
+**You shouldn't be afraid to upgrade the Fine-Tuning Scheduler :)**

 ### Gain User Trust